Memkits/pudica-schedule/README.md

 Dead simple schedule for basic use cases:

-* presss enter to create new one
+* press enter to create new one
 * add note and edit
 * sort by dragging
 * archive a note by click